ehohenstein/erlang_gotchas/README.md

 if the buffer is full to the target node, the calling process will be suspended.

-When we rant the source node using the `make start-source` command, we started it in a way such that it will use empty flags when it sends messages to the sink node.
+When we ran the source node using the `make start-source` command, we started it in a way such that it will use empty flags when it sends messages to the sink node.
 The way this is done is by not including the `SOURCE_FLAGS` environment variable when starting the source node